swiftlang/swift-evolution/proposals/NNNN-property-delegates.md

 ### `Unsafe(Mutable)Pointer`

-The `Unsafe(Mutable)Pointer` types could be augmented to be property delegate types, allowing one to access the referenced value directly.
+The `Unsafe(Mutable)Pointer` types could be augmented to be property delegate types, allowing one to access the referenced value directly using the `by` syntax.
 For example:

 ```swift